rick-de-water/Lingo/README.md

 ## How to build

+Lingo is a header only library, but some of the header files do have to be generated first.
+You can check the latest releases for a package that has all headers already generated.

+If you want to develop and/or run the test suite, you will have to build the CMake project.
+All you need is CMake 3.12 or higher and a C++11 compatible compiler.
+The tests are written using [Catch](https://github.com/catchorg/Catch2) and can be run with `ctest`.

-Lingo is a header only library, so you don't have to build anything to use it in your project.
-There is however one thing that you need to look out for, which is the execution character set.
+There is also one thing that you need to look out for, which is the execution character set.
 This library assumes by default that `char` is UTF-8, and that `wchar_t` is UTF-16 or UTF-32, depending on the size of `wchar_t`.

 This matches the default settings of GCC and Clang, but not of Visual Studio.
 If your compiler's execution set does not match the defaults, you have two options: